AIPI540/AIPI540-Deep-Learning-Applications/project_descriptions/Spring/module_projects.md

 2)	Alternatively, you may choose to work on an existing dataset or problem which others have worked on (e.g. you find a dataset on Kaggle).
 If you do work on an existing problem, you must explain and show what is new and novel about your approach relative to previous approaches.
 You should also make sure to reference the previous approaches you reviewed.
 Your approach should either result in state-of-the-art (SOTA) performance or close to it, OR provide greater insight into the problem (e.g. better explainability) as compared to previous approaches.
     - For example, suppose you find an open source dataset of medical chest xray images and several references of disease classification models using the data.
 You take a different approach to modeling it by using a computer vision model to extract certain features from the images and then feeding those into a decision tree model.

 Your code must be written in Python, and you are free to use any libraries you wish.
 Although we will use PyTorch in class, you are welcome to use Tensorflow/Keras for the project.
-Although you may use Jupyter Notebooks for the exploration phase of your project, your final submission must be in the form of Python scripts, organized as described below.
+Although you may use Jupyter Notebooks for the exploration phase of your project, **your final submission must be in the form of Python scripts**, organized as described below.

 ## Project Deliverables
 The final deliverables for each module project include:
-1) 10 minute maximum presentation including the following:
+1) 15 minute maximum presentation including the following:
     - Problem you are addressing
     - Data source(s)
     - Review of relevant previous efforts and literature (if existing dataset)